jadedocelot/Bin2rong/bryn/pytorch/README.md

 			otherwise, it will output zero
 			 - It has become the default activation function for many types of neural networks becuase the model it uses is easier to train and ofter achieves better performance.

+	- The output layer will have 10 nodes which will represent the 10 classes to which each digit belongs to.

+	### The Neuaral Network Class

+	- The creation of a Neural Network in Pytorch is done via the (nn.Module)
+		* This is a BASE class, and we use inhertnaces to access it.